Jmov9/ChillControl/README.md

 # ChillControl
-This repository is made to publish IoT - experimental project code.
-ChillControl – Smart ESP32 &amp; Adafruit IO tracker for temperature control and energy loss.
-Dual-mode support for fridges and portable coolers.

-# ChillControl
 **Smart IoT Monitor for Coolers and Refrigerators**

 ChillControl is an ESP32-based IoT solution designed to monitor the efficiency and usage of both portable coolers and standard refrigerators.
 It tracks temperature, humidity, and door activity while calculating real-time energy loss and financial costs associated with door openings in refrigerator mode.